 But the Federal Constitutional Court in Karlsruhe dismissed the complaints in a decision released on February 1.

-The Court doesn't object the right to sue states if citizens consider they have insufficient laws to protect the environment.
+The Court doesn’t object to the right to sue states if citizens consider they have insufficient laws to protect the environment.
 But it considers the complaints need to precisely quantify the infringement.

 No carbon budget defined for Länder